telerik/kendo-ui-core/docs/controls/editors/combobox/grouping.md

 ### Inline Group Title

 To customize the inline group title displayed next to the suggestion item in the popup element, you will need to use the [groupTemplate](http://docs.telerik.com/kendo-ui/api/javascript/ui/combobox#configuration-groupTemplate) option.
 It is rendered in the absolute positioned, right aligned group element displayed in every first element of each new group.
 The parameter passed to the template is the group title value.

-###### Example - define a custom group template
+The example below demonstrates how to define a custom group template.

+###### Example

 ```html
 <div class="demo-section k-header">